 You can easily clean your bike’s components and parts from adhesives, bugs, tar, and dried oils.
 For sure, WD 40 also fights and prevents corrosion and rust.
 It claims to be able to loosen and isolate rusted parts.

 However, a critical thing about WD 40 that you should keep in mind: WD 40 is a petroleum-based formula that destroys polycarbonate and polystyrene.
 So, it may not be suitable for some plastic materials.

 |Features||Boeshield is excellent for use in Marine, Bicycles, Automotive, Tools, and Aviation – Boeshield loosens rusty and corroded parts and is safe on paints, any metal surfaces, plastics, and vinyl – T-9 flushes out dirt and old lubricants, displaces moisture, and penetrates moving parts – Boeshield dries to a thin, waxy film that clings to metal for months – The Boeing Company developed Boeshield for lubrication and protection of aircraft components||Multi-purpose lubricant reduces friction, displaces moisture, removes grease and grime, and protects metal from rust and corrosion – You can use the petroleum-based formula on most materials, excluding polycarbonate and clear polystyrene 8-oz. aerosol canister is sized for portability – Permanently attached, hinged straw offers the option of a precision stream or fan-shaped spray – Corrosion protection continues even after the lubricant has dried.|

 |Price||Check latest Price||Check Latest Price|

-Between these two products, we recommend you to choose Boeshield T 9 as a lubricant.
+We recommend Boeshield T 9 as a lubricant between these two products.
 This is because it is safe for nearly any material, including plastics.